dream11/crawler/README.md

 - **What does lexicographically smallest string mean?**
   The lexicographically smallest string would be the first string in an english dictionary where all the words are sorted in alphabetical order.
 Eg: `a < b` or `aa < ab`.

-- **How do I know when to stop?**
-  *HINT: It is essentially a Graph Traversal problem, the only difference is that — going from one node to another requires an I/O operation.*

 Please don't hesitate to get in touch with the team or shoot us a query directly on [d11engg](https://twitter.com/D11Engg).
 - **Can we use libraries?**